-It was my ancestor, Louis Despagne (whose family were smallholders at Cheval Blanc), who purchased the first family parcels in 1812 at a place named Grand Corbin, just a few acres away from that prestigious Saint-Emilion First Growth.
+In 2012, we celebrated the 200th anniversary of my family being on the Grand Corbin terroir.
+It was in fact my ancestor Louis Despagne (whose family were smallholders at Cheval Blanc), who purchased the first family parcels in 1812 at a place named Grand Corbin, just a few acres away from that prestigious growth.
 His son extended the vineyard taking it from just a handful of hectares to around twenty, a surface area which has remained largely unchanged ever since.
-The wine in those days was called “Cru Grand Corbin – owner Despagne”.
+The wine in those days was called “Cru Grand Corbin – propriétaire Despagne”.
 Towards the end of the 19th century, the name became Château Grand Corbin-Despagne.
 My grandfather, Paul, brought recognition and renown to the growth when he received several awards for the estate, one of which was the title Great Classified Growth at the time of the first classification of Saint Emilion growths in 1954.

-After completing my studies in molecular biology (with a specialisation in microbiology, œnology and ampelology) and doing work experience in advising and managing wine properties, I was asked by my family in 1996 to take over this estate.
-I am today the seventh generation of the same family on the land of Grand Corbin.
+After completing my studies in molecular biology (with a specialisation in microbiology, œnology and ampelology) and gaining experience in advising and managing wine properties, I was asked by my family in 1996 to take over the wine estate.
+I today represent the seventh generation of the same family on the land of Grand Corbin.

-This vineyard is located in the north of the Saint-Emilion appellation, adjacent to Pomerol; and there are two main soil-types: clay-sand with iron deposits and thin superficial layers of ancient sands over clay.
+The vineyard is located in the north of the Saint-Emilion appellation, adjacent to Pomerol; and there are two main soil-types: siliceous-sandy-clay with superficial iron deposits and ancient sands over compact blue clay.

-A study of 150 soil pits drilled into the soils, together with a measuring of the soils’ water supply constraints, enabled us to establish the viticultural identity of 53 parcels, whose variables were the grape variety, rootstock, vine age and terroir.
+A study of 150 soil pits carried out in parallel with a measuring of the soils’ water supply constraints, enabled us to establish the viticultural identity of 53 parcels, whose variables were the grape variety, rootstock type, vine age and terroir.
 With this data we were able to put into place a system of plot by plot management of the vineyard.

-Before the harvest, grape ripeness is tested by tasting the berries on the vines, followed by a chemical lab analysis of the fruit to ascertain the optimum date for picking.
+Before the harvest, grape ripeness is tested by tasting the berries on the vines, followed by a chemical lab analysis of the fruit, to ascertain the optimum date for picking.
 After being hand-harvested in small crates, the bunches are sorted firstly in the vineyard, followed by a second sorting at harvest reception before being de-stemmed.
-The berries are then given a further number of consecutive sortings as they pass along a vibrating table, then through an air-knife sorting process and finally along a manual sorting table.
-Depending on the batches harvested (each one coming from separate parcels of the vineyard), the berries are distributed in the vat cellar to 27 different temperature-controlled vats.
-Each batch is vinified according to its potential and carefully monitored through regular observation, analysis and tasting.
+The berries then undergo further sortings as they pass along a vibrating table, an air-knife sorting table and finally along a manual sorting table.
+Depending on the batches harvested (each one coming from separate parcels of the vineyard), the berries are distributed in the vat cellar to 32 different temperature-controlled vats.
+Each batch is vinified according to its potential and is carefully monitored through regular observation, analysis and tasting.

-After the skins have macerated and the wine has been run off the skins, the batches are pre-blended and sent to the barrel cellar, comprising 312 oak barrels, for around 12 to 18 months, depending on the batches and the vintage.
+After the skins have macerated and the wine has been run off the skins, the lots are pre-blended and sent to the barrel cellar, where they go into 312 oak barrels for around 12 to 18 months, depending on the lots and the vintage.
 The final blending is then carried out.
 The wine is finally bottled some 21 months after the harvest.

-The common thread in my work as a winemaker is anticipation, respect and stability, to enable me to produce the best possible wine in each vintage.
-Through careful monitoring and decision-making during the whole of the growing season, I aim to make a precise wine that reflects the wine’s terroir and the identity of our Grand Corbin area and is worthy of its origin, which has given it its renown for nearly 200 years.
+The common thread in my work as a winemaker is anticipation, respect and stability, which enables me to produce the best possible wine in each vintage.
+With careful monitoring and decision-making during the whole of the growing season, I aim to make a precise wine that reflects the wine’s terroir and the identity of our Grand Corbin area and is worthy of its origin, which has given it its renown for nearly 200 years.

 Technical cellar tours and tastings at the estate are possible with a previously arranged appointment.
-We are partners with the Bordeaux and Saint-Emilion tourist offices, particularly for Bordeaux Grands Crus – UNESCO visits, and we are certified members of Vignoble et Chai in the Bordeaux region.
-Our efforts were rewarded with a gold medal by the Best of Wine Tourism award by the Bordeaux Chamber of Commerce in its category “Promoting environmentally-friendly practices through wine tourism”
+We work in partnership with the Bordeaux and Saint-Emilion tourist offices, particularly within the Bordeaux Grands Crus programme (UNESCO), and we are certified members of Vignoble et Chai in the Bordeaux region.
+Our efforts were rewarded with a gold medal by the Best of Wine Tourism award by the Bordeaux Chamber of Commerce in its category “Promoting environmentally friendly practices through wine tourism”.